-- Swap converting others through words and debates to living a life worthy of the Gospel.
+- Swap converting others through words and debates to living a life worthy of the Gospel you preach.

-- Swap the pay increase for location and time indepencende.
+- Swap the pay increase for location and time independence.

 - Swap the car and the house for travel around the world with cash to spare.